Confidentiality instructions

 If you are in any doubt as to whether you are entitled to disclose information concerning employees in a specific case, you should clarify this via dialogue with your immediate supervisor.

 As a public body, the university is permitted to use civil registration numbers to identify employees, as well as when corresponding with other government agencies and institutions.
-The crucial factor is that the exchange of civil registration number data must take place on a secure basis.
+But it’s important that the exchange of civil registration number data takes place on a secure basis.

 Obligation to disclose data to others

 The university is also obliged to disclose any salary information to union representatives/trade unions which is necessary for the union representatives/trade unions to undertake salary negotiations.
 This means that you may send salary data, but not civil registration numbers, to the union representatives.
-If there are several persons with the same name in one unit, AU ID may be used.
+If there are several people with the same name in one unit, you may use their AU ID.

 Use of IT systems